-- Britwell Community Hub is open, with an appointments system for customers to be seen by housing or customer services at the council access point.
+Cippenham, Langley and Chalvey Community Hubs are open, with an appointments system for customers to be seen by housing or customer services at the council access point.
 If you really need to be seen face to face, please call the contact centre 01753 475111 to book an appointment first.
 It is essential to book ahead.

-- Housing management are able to offer critical services to Slough Borough Council.
-Please use the phone and email first, however if you need to see a housing officer face-face you will need to make an appointment first by calling the contact centre on 01753 475111.
+The Housing management team are able to offer critical services across Slough.
+Please use the phone and email first, however if you need to see a member of the team face-face you will need to make an appointment first by calling the contact centre on 01753 475111.
+Or you can email :

 These email addresses are regularly checked through the working day.

-- We are now working through the list of non-urgent repairs to properties that were previously put on hold during the first few months of the COVID-19 outbreak.
+- We are still working through the list of non-urgent repairs to properties that were put on hold during the COVID-19 pandemic.
 We appreciate your patience and understanding, as we continue to work safely through the repairs as quickly as possible.
 We will contact residents to schedule an appointment for any repair.
 If you are unwell or self-isolating, please let us know so we can consider how we can best support you.

-- Your safety is our priority and we are continuing to carry out routine works within the recent government guidelines of safe access and social distancing.
+- Your safety is our priority and we will continue to carry out routine works wearing face masks and observing social distancing.

-- This will be relative to the works being undertaken.
-In line with Government guidance, our focus is on:
+- Operatives may wear additional PPE which will be relative to the works being undertaken.
+Our focus is on: